Call-To-Action (CTA) – Definition:

 - Key benefits (e.g. free packing and delivery)

 - Testimonials, reviews or customer ratings

-Finally, A/B test different CTA designs and copy to discover what works best on your site.
+If you have sufficient traffic and conversions on a page you can A/B test different CTA designs and copy to discover what works best on your site.

 Conversion marketing – Glossary of Conversion Marketing.